Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 To make changes to ownership of property, a new deed will need to be prepared and recorded in the Clerk’s Office where the property is located.
-The Commonwealth of Virginia does not provide any forms for deed transfers.
+Pursuant to § 17.1-223(B), a deed conveying residential property containing not more than four residential dwelling units will state on the first page of the document that it was prepared by the owner of the real property or by an attorney licensed to practice law in the Commonwealth where such statement by an attorney shall include the name and Virginia State Bar number of the attorney who prepared the deed.
 We recommend seeing an attorney familiar with Virginia law to prepare the deed so that it is prepared properly.
 All deeds have to meet all standards within the Code of Virginia and the Library of Virginia Recordation Standards.

 There are several ways to request copies of our records. - Online via Secure Remote Access with subscription - In person - By phone - By mail